Willy Adames Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.82 team ERA ranks fifth across all league pitching staffs.
+- The Braves have a 3.85 team ERA that ranks seventh among all league pitching staffs.

-- Braves pitchers combine to allow 108 home runs (1.1 per game), the third-fewest in the league.
+- The Braves give up the third-fewest home runs in baseball (109 total, 1.1 per game).

-- Chirinos (4-4) takes the mound for the Braves in his fifth start of the season.
-He has a 4.02 ERA in 62 2/3 innings pitched, with 31 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.